 OVERVIEW & OUTREACH

-At the outset of 2015, we set out to launch a successful production that would raise both financial resources for Mount Tamalpais State Park and awareness of the ongoing challenges it faces in continuing to nourish and inspire.
+At the outset of 2015, we set out to launch a successful production in the form of a spirited community gathering that would raise both financial resources for Mount Tamalpais State Park and awareness of the ongoing challenges it faces in continuing to nourish and inspire.